|

 Corlos' existed in multiple realities and it was Tetragammaton's

-job to keep them separate.
+job to keep those jurisdictions from

 11. The Theotian ribbon of eternity ended near their